meghapareek2003/where-is-the-next-power-outage-/README.md

 Overall, these data cleaning steps aimed to prepare the dataset for subsequent exploratory data analysis and modeling.
 The cleaned DataFrame now exhibits a standardized structure, consistent data types, and appropriately handled missing values, providing a solid foundation for further analysis.

+Univariate Analysis:

+<iframe
+  src="assets/causes.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+To further see if climate can be one of the causes, we created a bar plot to see the distribution of the cause of power outages.
+As seen, 'severe weather' is a prominent cause.

 ## Assessment of Missingness
 [Discussion on how missing data was handled and its impact on the analysis.]